CallMeSnacktime/terraform-beginner-bootcamp-2023/README.md

 - **Providers** are interfaces to APIs that will allow you to create resources in terraform.
 - **Modules** a way to make large amounts of terraform code modular, portable and sharable.

+##### Random Module

+This module was used for random name creation for the S3 bucket.
+It generated a name that went again [S3 naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) but that was remedied but using the *upper* and *special* tags.

 [Random Terraform Provider](https://registry.terraform.io/providers/hashicorp/random)

 ### Terraform Console